- Certifier :

 About this Fishery

 This fishery operates in Baffin Bay and the Davis Strait off West Greenland and has been in operation since the mid-1960s.
-The assessment covers four trawlers, all of which are longer than 15 metres.
+The assessment covers trawlers and longlines in agreement with Sustainable Fisheries Greenland as per associated vessel list.

 Fishing in the area is managed by the Government of Greenland, Ministry of Fisheries, Hunting and Agriculture, who set the annual Total Allowable Catch (TAC).